Catholic School Bundles: Catechists, Teachers, and Parents

 The more Roman Catholic saints with which you are familiar, the better you can choose a Confirmation name.

-Usually you will need to read in order to learn about enough saints to make a good choice; so begin to read saint stories early.
+Usually you will need to read about several saints in order to learn about enough saints to make a good choice; so begin to read saint stories early.
 Even short stories are very helpful and can save you time.

 A child's saints book is a huge help as it covers many saints in a relatively short book, so you can briefly see many choices before you choose a larger book.

 I am not kidding.
-Using a child's book is a short cut adults often overlook.
+Using a child's book is a short cut that adults often overlook.

 You can also read the short stories in the Catholic Encyclopedia or Butler's Lives Of The Saints.